 December 2024 National Real Estate Forecast: Insights and Trends for 2025 Explore our National Real Estate Forecast for 2025 for comprehensive insights into the U.S. luxury real estate market.

-Top operators aren’t asking how to sell more.
-They’re asking how to keep more.
-Volume without discipline masks margin decay—split pressure, rising lead costs, and longer cycle times quietly compress
+Top operators are no longer asking how to sell more.
+They are asking how to keep more.
+Volume without financial discipline masks margin decay, split pressure, rising lead costs, service

-Top producers and brokerage operators don’t need more motivation—they need a brokerage operating system that converts strategy into repeatable performance.
-If your profit swings with market cycles, it’s not the
+Top producers and brokerage operators do not need another delegation framework.
+They need a brokerage operating system that turns strategy into repeatable performance.
+If profit moves wildly with market conditions,